 My collection continues grows at the same steady rate it always did.
 I understand it is the same for others.

-There are two reasons business cards will not disappear in the immediate future.
+There are two reasons they will not disappear in the immediate future.

 - Paper is universal.
 You don’t need the right hardware or operating system to read business card data.
 The batteries won’t run flat and paper technology will never be updated to the point where old cards are no longer readable.